Nickey line: Early proposals

 By 1865, the Midland Railway was developing its route out of London St Pancras, opening up new interchange possibilities to the north of Hemel Hempstead.
-A new railway scheme was put forward by engineers G.W.
-Hemans and A. Ormsby which followed the original HH&L&NWR plan as far as Hemel but involved tunnelling under Highfield to connect to the MR at Harpenden, with an option to extend (via another tunnel) to Harpenden East on the GNR's Hertford, Luton & Dunstable branch.
+A new railway scheme was put forward by engineers G. W. Hemans and A. Ormsby, which followed the original HH&L&NWR plan as far as Hemel but involved tunnelling under Highfield to connect to the MR at Harpenden, with an option to extend (via another tunnel) to Harpenden East on the GNR's Hertford, Luton & Dunstable branch.
 The tunnelling proposals proved to be prohibitively expensive, and further opposition from landowners resulted in the scheme being rejected by Parliament in 1865.
-With the assistance of Grover, the plans were revised and resubmitted for Parliamentary approval which was obtained in 1866.
+With the assistance of Grover, the plans were revised and resubmitted for parliamentary approval which was obtained with the Hemel Hempsted and London and North-western Railway Extension Act 1866 (29 & 30 Vict. c. ccxv) being passed.
 The railway company had meanwhile already commenced construction work in anticipation of approval.
 The new line was to follow the route authorised in 1863 through Hemel Hempstead and Redbourn, before curving north around Harpenden, crossing the turnpike road (A1081) and passing under the Midland line to connect with the GNR at Harpenden East, with provision for a spur to connect to the MR line north of Harpenden Central.